Mkejriwal270/K8s-EKS-QuickStart/index.md

 Now you need to configure your repository so that GitHub Actions can deploy resources in your account.
 Here you will need:

 - Your Access Key ID and Secret Access Key generated in the previous step
-- Your AWS Account ID - [How to get yours](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html)
+- Your AWS Account ID - [How to know yours](https://docs.aws.amazon.com/general/latest/gr/acct-identifiers.html)
 - A Personal Access Token for your GitHub Account with full access to your repo and workflows - [Generate yours](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

-Once you have all these details handy, go to you your repository **Settings** > **Secrets** and add a new secret as shown below.
+Once you have all these details handy, go to you your repository **Settings** > **Secrets** and add a new secret **AWS_ACCESS_KEY_ID** as shown below.
 Copy the AWS Access Key ID you created and paste in the secret value, without any spaces or line breaks.

 ![Image](https://mktestweb.s3.amazonaws.com/K8s-Quickstart-Static/Create-Secret.png)

-Similarly
+Similarly create all the secrets as shown below:

 ![Image](https://mktestweb.s3.amazonaws.com/K8s-Quickstart-Static/Secret-List.png)